Spring Activities on a Budget

-Though the groundhog, Punxsutawney Phil, saw his shadow on February 2nd predicting six more weeks of winter, The Philadelphia Inquirer reports he has only been correct about 40% of the time over the last 10 years.
+Though the groundhog, Punxsutawney Phil, saw his shadow on February 2nd predicting six more weeks of winter, reports show he has only been correct1about 40% of the time over the last 10 years.
 As March 20th will mark the first official day of spring, winter will soon be loosening its grip and warmer weather will be here before we know it.
 Days will grow longer, flowers and trees will begin to bloom, and many will be looking forward to the activities that come along with warmer weather.
 If you’re looking for some springtime fun, here are some activities you might enjoy that will be good on a budget too.

 Attend a Festival

 As things warm up it’s inevitable that festivals and fairs will be popping up in towns across the United States.
 One of the great things about these events is there are countless themes, which should make it easy to find one that interests you.
 You can find food truck festivals, state fairs, heritage and folk festivals, international festivals, and more.
 While there may be a small fee to enter, and some activities may have a cost, a lot of festivals and fairs offer free shows and live music.
 If you happen to have some extra funds left over in your budget, you could splurge a little on some fair food and get any number of deep-fried foods you’re bound to find.
 If you do plan to attend a festival, fair, or any other event, be sure to follow any local or CDC guidelines regarding COVID-10 and stay safe!